isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-men-with-flat-feet/index.md

 Read Also:
 Work Shoes for High Arches
 ### [3.
 Brooks Men's Beast '18 Super DNA Midsole](https://www.amazon.com/dp/B077TD3C6G/?tag=p-policy-20)
-These Beast '18 �from Brook is also considered Best Running Shoes For Men With Flat Feet.
+These Beast '18 from Brook is also considered Best Running Shoes For Men With Flat Feet.
 The shoes boast of comfortable construction, roomy toe-box, excellent stability mechanism, and durable material.

 The midfoot and rear parts of the upper have an amazing air mesh thats highly breathable.
 The forefoot part is also fitted with perforated engineered mesh to encourage ventilation
 **. **